Priyank Kharge

-Priyank Mallikarjun Kharge (born 22 November 1978) is an Indian politician from Indian National Congress and serving as the Cabinet Minister in the Government of Karnataka.
-He is a three-time Member of Legislative Assembly (MLA) from the Chittapur constituency in Kalaburagi District of Karnataka.
+Priyank Mallikarjun Kharge (born 22 November 1978) is an Indian politician belonging to the Indian National Congress (INC) and a 3rd time Minister in the Government of Karnataka.
+He is serving as Minister for Home Affairs, Information Technology, Biotechnology, and E-Governance since June 2026.
+He is a three-time Member of the Legislative Assembly (MLA) from the Chittapur constituency in Kalaburagi district.